mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 ##### Important dates:
 - Project proposal due on Sun.
 Oct 1 at midnight (Week 5)
 - Mid-point project report due on Sun.
 Oct 29 at midnight (Week 9)
-- Paper presentations in class on Weeks 15 and 16
+- Paper presentations in class on Week 16
 - Final project report due on Tue.
 Dec 19 at midnight (Week 17)

 #### Quizzes

-We will have five quizzes during this course.
+We will have six quizzes during this course.
 Each quiz will assess your understanding of the topics that we have covered in the previous two or three weeks.
 The quizzes will include multiple-choice questions and open-ended questions.
 You should be able to do well in quizzes as long as you attend the lectures and pay attention to the discussions in class.
 Each quiz will take 10 minutes.
+To calculate your final grade, your lowest scoring quiz will be dropped (1 out of 6 quizzes).
 The instructor cannot accommodate quizzes on a different date unless there are extenuating circumstances.

 #### Late Submission Policy